i3drobotics/TF_CatPlant/README.md

 ```
 git clone --recursive https://github.com/i3drobotics/ML_TF_Object_Detect_Template.git
 ```

-Create a new git repository
+Push this repository to your own git repository url
 - Go to [GitHub](https://www.github.com).
 - Log in to your account.
 - Click the new repository button in the top-right.
 You’ll have an option there to initialize the repository with a README file, but don’t.
 - Enter a name for your repository (e.g. 'ML_TF_CatPlants_Detect')
 - Click the “Create repository” button.
 - Make a note of the repository url

-Push this repository to your own git repository url
 ```
 cd [PATH TO REPO]
 git remote set-url origin https://github.com/USERNAME/REPOSITORY.git